Sleepw4lker/TameMyCerts/user-guide/troubleshooting.md

 # Monitoring and Troubleshooting {#troubleshooting}

 > Please be aware that if no policy file exists for a given certificate template, the request gets accepted as this would be the original behavior of the Windows Default policy module.
+This behavior can however be changed by configuring a [global setting](#global-settings) for TameMyCerts.

 If a certificate request violates the defined policy, the certification authority will deny it with one of the below error codes and messages.
 The CA will log Event with ID 53 (<https://www.gradenegger.eu/en/details-of-the-event-with-id-53-of-the-source-microsoft-windows-certificationauthority/>).
 The error code/message will also be handed over to the requesting client over the DCOM protocol as answer to the certificate request.